Lesson video

 Computers have to represent lots of different images.

-It's not uncommon for a situation like Laura's where she's thinking about how her teacher has just uploaded to a page on the school's website, all about their visit to the Houses of Parliament.
+It's not uncommon for a situation like Laura's, where she's thinking about how her teacher has just uploaded to a page on the school's website, all about their visit to the Houses of Parliament.

 They've taken a photo, uploaded it to a server somewhere, and it's available for everyone to view on the school's website.

 But how do things we see with our eyes end up as photos on websites?
-We're gonna learn about part of that process where we use devices to capture real life images.
+We're gonna learn about part of that process where we use devices to capture real-life images.

 Now, as humans, we can see things because our eyes pick up the reflections of light off objects.

-Light reflects off objects and is captured through the lens of a device.
+A camera works in the same way, light reflects off objects and is captured through the lens of a device.

-The colour of each light detected at each part of the image is stored as a single point, and we refer to those points on a bitmap image as pixels, which is a word short for picture elements.
+The color of each light detected at each part of the image is stored as a single point, and we refer to those points on a bitmap image as pixels, which is a word short for picture elements.

-That process repeats across the entire image of all the light that's been reflected through the lens into a camera sensor.
+That process repeats across the entire image, of all the light that's been reflected through the lens into a camera sensor.

-The image is converted into something called a map of pixels, and that's what we use to refer to as a bitmap image.
+The image is converted into something called a map of pixels, and that's what we use to refer to as a bitmap image, it's a map of bits.

-Now we know as with any data in a computer, anytime we have data, it's got to be represented as binary sequences, sequences of bits.
+Now, we know, as with any data in a computer, anytime we have data, it's got to be represented as binary sequences, sequences of bits.

-Therefore, each pixel that we have on our map of pixels needs to be represented by its own binary sequence.
+Therefore each pixel that we have on our map of pixels needs to be represented by its own binary sequence.

 There is some important terms that we've got to remember there.

+And can you fill in the correct words that will make the sentences make sense?
 So the correct answers are a bitmap image is a grid of pixels.

 Each of those single points of the image need to be represented by a binary sequence.